Focusing on the bright spots of 2020

 It is impossible to encapsulate everything that I was grateful for in 2020, but this top 10 list is a start (in no particular order):

-• Early Childhood professionals.
+1. Early Childhood professionals.
 They have continued to support the young children of our region under extremely difficult conditions.
-We were able to provide Early Childhood trainings and technical assistance, in addition to emergency grants, to support these professionals throughout the year.
+We were able to provide Early Childhood training and technical assistance, in addition to emergency grants, to support these professionals throughout the year.

-• Our 30 Community Foundations.
+3. Our 30 community foundations.
 SMIF offered a matching grant to the community foundations under our umbrella so they could provide relief funding directly to their communities.
 They were able to help their local food shelves purchase more food, keep essential community organizations afloat, provide critical tools for equitable distance learning and much more.

-• Local food producers.
+4. Local food producers.
 This year holiday shoppers had the opportunity to shop online for foodie gifts that were produced by 40 vendors from Minnesota, Wisconsin and Iowa.
-More than 400 unique items were available through the FEAST!
-Online Marketplace with products ranging from hazelnut oil and smoked salmon patties to maple syrup and jam.
+More than 400 unique items were available through the feast!
+An online marketplace was available with products ranging from hazelnut oil and smoked salmon patties to maple syrup and jam.

-• Our AmeriCorps members.
+6. Our AmeriCorps members.
 AmeriCorps LEAP Initiative members serve in preschool classrooms and nonprofits focused on the social and emotional development of young children.
 VISTA members serve at nonprofits or local government agencies to help increase economic prosperity of diverse groups in our region.
-We also welcomed a VISTA member at SMIF who is focused on local foods initiatives, and a Lead for Minnesota Fellow who is focused on Diversity, Equity and Inclusion.
+We also welcomed a VISTA member at SMIF who is focused on local food initiatives, and a Lead for Minnesota Fellow who is focused on diversity, equity and inclusion.

-• Our grant recipients.
-In addition to the DEED Grants and Emergency Child Care Grants that we have dispersed, we also supported small towns with their COVID response efforts, provided free paint for community projects and launched both the Inclusive and Equitable Communities Grant program and the Early Care and Education Wrap Around Grant program.
+7. Our grant recipients.
+In addition to the DEED grants and emergency child care grants that we have dispersed, we also supported small towns with their COVID-19 response efforts, provided free paint for community projects and launched both the Inclusive and Equitable Communities Grant program and the Early Care and Education Wrap Around Grant program.
 We also awarded a record 27,828 children’s books to 66 organizations through our Early Literacy Grant program (and many more books through other programs).
 It is amazing to see how passionate our grant recipients are about serving their communities.

 Here’s to a new year and a brighter future for southern Minnesota.